 Transport & Connectivity (Expanded)

-New Jersey offers extensive rail, road, and air connectivity.
-It is one of the best-connected states for commuting.
+New Jersey is one of the best-connected states in the U.S., especially for commuters and regional travel.

 Final Thoughts